How to Set Up Chrome Kiosk Mode?

 - In the Target field, add the following command: --load-extension=”C:\path-to-extension-folder”

-While configuring Chrome shortcuts to kiosk mode suits most businesses, those requiring high device and data security still consider methods that strictly limit access and support remote configuration, monitoring, and troubleshooting.
+Although configuring Chrome shortcuts to kiosk mode is suitable for most display scenarios, users who need batch settings and high security requirements still consider methods that strictly limit access and support remote configuration, monitoring, and troubleshooting..

 The most appropriate method for business organizations to enforce Chrome kiosk mode on Windows devices is by using an MDM solution.